 Aiming for average readability when creating web content can help you reach as wide an audience as possible without either boring your readers with content that is too simple or frustrating them with content that is too complicated.
 Readers who are bored or frustrated with your content are unlikely to linger on it long.
 This can hurt your search engine ranking by increasing your bounce rate.
 Remember that the average reader will decide whether or not your content is worthwhile within eight seconds or so of accessing the page.

 Accessible readability can also help your audience to find your content in the first place.
 While little is known about the algorithms that Google uses to rank search results, the available evidence suggests that it currently puts user experience on at least an equal footing with keywords as a ranking criterion, perhaps even showing a slight preference over the former.

 When you write with readability in mind, you’ll adapt the presentation of the topic for the audience at hand.

 How Can You Measure Readability?

 You should gauge the readability of your content by using the same tools that search engines do: mathematical formulas.
-There are a wide variety of readability formulas available, but one of the most commonly used is the Flesch-Kincaid Grade Level Score.
+There are a wide variety of readability formulas available, but one of the most commonly used SEO readability tools is the Flesch-Kincaid Readability Scale.

-The Flesch-Kincaid scale derives from an earlier measure of readability called the Flesch Reading Ease Formula.
-It was created in 1948 by Rudolph Flesch, an Austrian-born scholar and author.
+So, what is the Flesch-Kincaid Grade Level Scale?
+It derives from an earlier measure of readability called the Flesch Reading Ease Formula.
+The Flesch Reading Ease test was created in 1948 by Rudolph Flesch, an Austrian-born scholar and author.
 At the time, he was working with the Associated Press as a consultant to develop methods of improving newspaper readability.

 The Flesch Reading Ease scale assigns each piece of writing a readability score between 0 and 100.
 The number assigned indicates the level of readability: